Rigsdagen

-Rigsdagen was Denmark's first parliament, and it was incorporated in the Constitution of 1849.
+The Rigsdag was Denmark's first parliament, and it was incorporated in the Constitution of 1849.
 It was a bicameral legislature, consisting of two houses, the Folketing and the Landsting.
 The distinction between the two houses was not always clear, as they had equal power.
-In 1953, a new constitution was approved by referendum and adopted, with the result that Rigsdagen and the Landsting were eliminated in favor of a unicameral legislature under the name of the Folketing.
-Rigsdagen, like today's Folketing, was located in Christiansborg Palace in the centre of Copenhagen.
+In 1953, a new constitution was approved by referendum and adopted, with the result that the Rigsdag and the Landsting were eliminated in favor of a unicameral legislature under the name of the Folketing.
+The Rigsdag, like today's Folketing, sat in Christiansborg Palace in the centre of Copenhagen.

-Membership in Rigsdagen was limited to certain sectors of society – women were not allowed to join, and neither were about a quarter of all men over 30, mostly due to their condition as servants or welfare recipients.
+Membership in the Rigsdag was limited to certain sectors of society – women were not allowed to join, and neither were about a quarter of all men over 30, mostly due to their condition as servants or welfare recipients.

 The name is a cognate of the names of several legislatures in other Germanic countries, such as the Reichstag in Germany, the Riksdag in Sweden, or the Riksdag in Finland.
-(For a discussion of the traditional Germanic councils that gave root to bodies such as these, see the article on Ting-style councils.)
+(For a discussion of the traditional Germanic councils that gave root to bodies such as these, see the article on ting-style councils.)